White-Whale-Defi-Platform/white-whale-docs/smart-contracts/liquidity-hub/pool-network/terraswap-router.md

 ### Asset minimum receive

-Checks whether the ask amount is equal to or above a minimum amount.
+Checks whether the amount returned after the swap exceeds the `minimum_receive` amount.
+Internally called by the router.

 ```json
 {